christianalfoni/EmptyBox/posts/2015_04_26_Handling-complex-state-with-Baobab.md

 This is really some of the most complex state handling you meet in applications, especially where the data is in a relational database.
 I think facets gives you that perfect balance of freedom to compose the state exactly how you need it, but still has a very strong concept of where to put it.
 I think we have to realize that handling state is not about creating one simple abstraction like "Models" and "Collections".
 We need something a lot more flexible and lower level so that we can create a custom abstraction that suits the project.
 Facets does exactly that.

 ## Going ES6 and ES7
 One last thing I want to share with you is how the **baobab-react** project allows you to use ES6 classes and ES7 decorators to allow your components to grab state.
 You of course need to use a transpiler for this, where I highly recommend [Babel](https://babeljs.io/).
 React, Babel and Webpack are close friends.
 You can read more about setting that up in my previous article [The ultimate webpack setup](http://christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup).

-Back to our syntax:
+Note that with classes and decorators the state is not exposed on the components **state** object, but the **props** object.
+This is due to implementation details.
+Personally I think it is better as it indicates external state, not internal component state.

 ### ES6 classes
 *App.js*